Rylan looking very serious outside of Catch One in 2023

 My name is Rylan Sunseri and I am a multi-disciplinary professional audio technician based in Los Angeles California.
 I consider my eclectic and varied career as diverse and riveting as I am!

 Upon graduating from CSU, my first job came as an Assistant Technician for the start-up studio The Rattle Room owned by Dresden Dolls front of house Jaron Luksa (The Dresden Dolls, Margret Cho, Barns Courtney, Spiritualized).
-I remained a key technician at the Rattle Room for years, including meeting music producer and Infected Mushroom guitarist Joseph E-Shine while assisting a session.
-I continued freelancing gigs and working with clients at the Rattle Room until the studio’s closure at the start of the 2020 pandemic.
+I remained at the Rattle Room until the studio’s closure at the start of the 2020 pandemic.

 Studio recording with happy clients!